deeplearning4j/deeplearning4j/customdatasets.md

 ### images

-With images, you will typically transform load the image.
-This can be done with an  [ImageVectorizer](../doc/org/deeplearning4j/datasets/vectorizer/ImageVectorizer.html) .
-An ImageVectorizer loads in the image from a file and takes the image and transforms its pixels based on the RGB spectrum.
+With images, you typically transform load the image.
+This can be done with an [ImageVectorizer](../doc/org/deeplearning4j/datasets/vectorizer/ImageVectorizer.html), which loads the image from a file and transforms its pixels based on the RGB spectrum.

-One thing of note is that the ImageVectorizer takes in a label number.
-Typically what you will want to do is have a set of images in a folder.
+Note that the ImageVectorizer takes in a label number.
+You typically want a set of images in a folder named after their label.
+If you're doing digits with MNIST, you're label files might look like this:

-The folder of the image will be the label.

-Say you were doing digits with mnist, a dataset might be:

                          parentdir/
                            1/